-Here are a few additional thoughts that we didn’t cover in yesterday’s Bible class at Brown Trail.
+Here are a few additional thoughts from a recent Bible class.

 When you run out of time in class and can’t cover all the material you prepared, what do you do?
 Why not cover the material in a video?

 Note: to start at the beginning of this series, go here.